 Respondents are asked the following question:

 Did you use a condom with your most recent sexual intercourse or anal sex?

 Whenever possible, data for transgender people should be collected with civil society organizations that have worked closely with this population in the field.
 Access to transgender people and the data collected from them must remain confidential and secure.

 - Age (<25 and 25+ years)

 For transgender people, condom use at last sexual intercourse or anal sex with any partner indicates well the overall levels of and trends in protected and unprotected sex in this population.
-In countries in which transgender people in the subpopulation surveyed are likely to have partners of both sexes (including transgender people), condom use with female, male and transgender partners should be investigated.
+In countries in which transgender people in the subpopulation surveyed are likely to have cis-and trans-gendered partners, condom use with female, male and transgender partners should be investigated.
 In these cases, data on condom use should always be presented separately for female, male and transgender partners.

 This indicator asks about sexual intercourse or anal sex in the past six months.
 If you have data available on another time period, such as the last three or 12 months, please include this additional data in the comments section of the reporting tool.

 Surveying transgender people can be challenging.
 Consequently, the data obtained may not be based on a representative national sample of the key populations at higher risk being surveyed.
 If there are concerns that the data are not based on a representative sample, the interpretation of the survey data should reflect these concerns.
 If there are different sources of data, the best available estimate should be used.
 The report submitted with this indicator should include information on the sample size, the quality and reliability of the data and any related issues.

 To maximize the utility of these data, it is recommended that the same sample used for calculating this indicator be used for calculating the other indicators related to these populations.